dagrejs/graphlib/api.md

 If no node `u` exists in the graph this function throws an Error.

+### Graph#predecessors(u)

+Returns all predecessors of the node with the id `u`.
+That is, all nodes that have the node `u` as their target are returned.

+If no node `u` exists in the graph this function throws an Error.

 ### Graph#neighbors(u)

 Returns all nodes that are adjacent to the node with the id `u`.
 In other